-- The IsoSeq application accepts PacBio sequencing in the form of subreads and circular consensus sequences (CCS).
-When subreads are provided, the circular consensus sequence calling step is performed.
-Subreads are required in BAM format, while CCS reads could be provided in FASTA and FASTQ format too.
+IsoSeq accepts PacBio sequencing in the form of subreads and circular consensus sequences (CCS).
+After providing subreads, the circular consensus sequence calling step performs.
+Subreads are required in BAM format, while CCS reads can have BAM, FASTA or FASTQ format.

-- The IsoSeq pipeline consists of several steps: CCS calling, primer removal and demultiplexing, refine, clustering and polishing.
-The IsoSeq configuration wizard allows adjusting parameters for each step.
+The pipeline consists of several steps: CCS calling, demultiplexing, and primer removal, refining, clustering, and polishing.
+The configuration wizard allows adjusting parameters for each step: